 riders wishing to still meet up, are doing so outside of our organized club activity.

 The bicycle must be equipped with aluminum v-brakes (steel and plastic are not appropriate) or be equipped with disc brakes.

 The bike must have tires that are at least 1.9″ wide with off-road suitable tread (no street slicks allowed).

 The bicycle must be in good working order.
-This includes brakes that are operational, the bike will shift through the complete range of gears and the gears do not skip when pedalling hard.
+This includes brakes that are operational, the bike will shift through the complete range of gears and the gears do not skip when pedaling hard.

-It is a good idea to get your bike tuned up for the year before trail riding at a bikeshop.
-Saskatoon bikeshops listed in alphabetical order are The Bikedoctor, Bike Universe, Bruce’s Cycle Works or Doug’s Spoken’Sport.
+It is a good idea to get your bike tuned up for the year before trail riding at a local bike shop.

 Dates for the Blackstrap Nights are as follows:

-Choice of 4,3,2 and 1 Lap Race, Male and Female categories, you choose how many laps to do.
+Choice of 4,3,2 and 1 Lap Race, Male, Female, and youth categories, you choose how many laps to do.

 Maximum of 60 minutes (4 Lap race)

 - 7:00pm Rider Staging